LaMareon James

 LaMareon James (born October 25, 2000) is an American professional football cornerback.
 He played college football for the Old Dominion Monarchs and TCU Horned Frogs.

-Early life and high school
+Early life

 James attended Indian River High School in Chesapeake, Virginia.
 Coming out of high school, he initially committed to play college football for the North Carolina Tar Heels over other offers such as Virginia, Virginia Tech, Auburn, Michigan, Nebraska and Pittsburgh.
 However, James eventually flipped and signed to play for the Old Dominion Monarchs.

 College career

 Old Dominion

 During the 2021 Myrtle Beach Bowl, James returned the opening kickoff 100 yards for a touchdown against Tulsa.
 In week 3 of the 2023 season, he intercepted a pass which he returned 66 yards for a touchdown, while also recovering a fumble which he returned 80 yards for a touchdown against Wake Forest.
 After the season, James entered his name into the NCAA transfer portal.
 He finished his three-year career with the Monarchs from 2021 to 2023, appearing in 38 games, recording 86 tackles with one being for a loss, ten pass deflections, two interceptions, four fumble recoveries, two forced fumbles, and two defensive touchdowns, while also totaling 1,346 return yards, and two return touchdowns.